magicleap/developer-portal-docs/docs/guides/unreal/unreal-getting-started.md

 ### Run the setup and project generation files

 1. In the Windows Command Prompt window, go to the `UnrealEngine` folder.
 The setup and project generation files are in this folder.
 2. Go to the `Engine\Extras\Android` folder.
-3. Run `SetupAndroid.bat` to ensure that the correct version of the Android SDK is installed.
+Run `SetupAndroid.bat` to ensure that the correct version of the Android SDK is installed.
-4. Go back to the `UnrealEngine` folder.
+3. Go back to the `UnrealEngine` folder.
+Run `Setup.bat`.
-5. Run `Setup.bat`.
 This downloads binary content for Unreal Engine, install prerequisites, and sets up Unreal file associations.
+It might take a few minutes to run.
-6. If you’re prompted to register the Unreal Engine file type or install prerequisites, click **Yes**.
+4. If you’re prompted to register the Unreal Engine file type or install prerequisites, click **Yes**.
-7. Run `GenerateProjectFiles.bat`.
+5. Run `GenerateProjectFiles.bat`.
 This creates a file called `UE5.sln` in the same directory.

     You can use the `UE5.sln` file to build Unreal Engine using Visual Studio.

 ### Build Unreal Engine

 You can build Unreal Engine from the source file using Visual Studio or from the command line.
+Either way, this step can take several hours to complete.

+If you have never built Unreal Engine from source code before, we recommend using Visual Studio.

 To build Unreal Engine using Visual Studio, follow the instructions in this article from the Unreal Engine 5 documentation site: [Building Unreal Engine from Source](https://docs.unrealengine.com/5.2/en-US/building-unreal-engine-from-source/).
 Use the `UE5.sln` file you created when you ran the `GenerateProjectFiles.bat` file.

-To build Unreal Engine from the command line, run the `Build.bat` file, run these two commands:
+To build Unreal Engine from the command line, run the `Build.bat` file.
+Run these two commands:

 ```bash
 Engine\Build\BatchFiles\Build.bat UnrealEditor Win64 Development